 To maximise impact at delivery

 Besides this, In a world of increasing scarcity of materials and an increasing pressure to reduce waste, we see circular design as a fruitful tool to improve the competitiveness of a company.
 As Sustar we help companies to structure the front end of innovation and ensure sustainability as one of the four core pillars of an innovation project.
 We help our clients to structurally spot ecological and/or economical value losses in an existing value chain and to convert these into opportunities for sustainable business.
 For this we have developed a tool called the SVP method (sustainable value proposition creation).
 To maximise our impact we want to develop our SVP into an on-line tool that can be used by a wide range of innovators to build better business.
-It will help to incorporate sustainability as an equally important pillar (next to the classical feasibility, viability and desirability) in the creation and assessment of their new value propositions.
+It will help to incorporate sustainability as an equally important pillar (next to the feasibility, viability and desirability) in the creation and assessment of their new value propositions.
 The tool can be used as an on-line canvass to address desirability, feasibility, viability and sustainability, but it will also provide custom made print-outs to support offline group session in the process.

 Our method helps teams to find the right tools at the right stage in the front end of innovation to efficiently and effectively shape and validate an idea or concept with potential.